-A parameter of a delegate is compatible with the corresponding parameter of a method if the type of the delegate parameter is more restrictive than the type of the method parameter, because this guarantees that an argument passed to the delegate can be passed safely to the method.
+• A delegate’s parameter is compatible with the corresponding parameter of a method if the type of the delegate’s parameter is more restrictive than the type of the method parameter, because an argument passed to the delegate can be passed safely to the method.

-Similarly, the return type of a delegate is compatible with the return type of a method if the return type of the method is more restrictive than the return type of the delegate, because this guarantees that the return value of the method can be cast safely to the return type of the delegate.
+• A delegate’s return type is compatible with the return type of a method if the return type of the method is more restrictive than the return type of the delegate, because the return value of the method can be cast safely to the return type of the delegate.

 Liskov’s notion of a behavioural subtype defines a notion of substitutability for objects; that is, if S is a subtype of T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program (e.g. correctness).